FrancesCoronel/personal-website-v3/site/content/adventures/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

 >
 > Bootcamps are a risky business, make sure you make the right decision.
 I included the reviews that are up to date just for today.
 >
-> > > > I think a website that showcases the reviews and star ratings from all the sites combined that automatically updates would be in place here…
+> > > > I think a website that showcases the reviews and star ratings from all the sites combined that automatically updates would be in place here...
 >
 > Also, I'd recommend checking out this Quora [Has anyone had a bad experience at a programming bootcamp?](//qr.ae/EXqFt) and some Reddit threads for horror stories.